andersabjorn/Learning-DotNet-Journey/README.md

 The repository is organized by learning modules and concepts:

 * **Module-02-AdvancedOOP**: Deep diving into C# memory management, OOP principles, and type systems.
-    * *Exercise 01*: Struct vs Class, Stack vs Heap, and Deep Copy implementation.
+    * [Exercise 01: Struct vs Class](.NET%20Framework/Module-02-AdvancedOOP/Exercise_01_StructVsClass/Program.cs) - Struct vs Class, Stack vs Heap, and Deep Copy.

 * *(More modules to be added as I progress)*